qgis/QGIS-Website/content/download/index.md

 {{< platform-content-start platform="source" >}}

 ## Source Code
-QGIS is open source software available under the terms of the <b>GNU General Public License</b> meaning that its source code can be downloaded through 'tarballs' or the git repository.
+QGIS is open source software available under the terms of the **GNU General Public License** meaning that its source code can be downloaded through 'tarballs' or the git repository.

-QGIS Source Code is available <a href="/downloads/qgis-latest.tar.bz2">here (latest release)</a> and <a href="/downloads/qgis-latest-ltr.tar.bz2">here (long term release)</a>
+QGIS Source Code is available [here (latest release)](/downloads/qgis-latest.tar.bz2) and [here (long term release)](/downloads/qgis-latest-ltr.tar.bz2)

 Refer to the installation guide on how to compile QGIS from source for the different platforms: [here](https://github.com/qgis/QGIS/blob/master/INSTALL.md)

-You can also obtain the source code by cloning or forking our <a href="https://github.com/qgis/QGIS">GitHub repository</a>.
+You can also obtain the source code by cloning or forking our [GitHub repository](https://github.com/qgis/QGIS).

 {{< platform-content-end >}}